Sito Pons 500cc Grand Prix: Development and release

 Sito Pons 500cc Grand Prix was created in conjunction with Carlos Sainz: World Rally Championship at the end of the golden age of Spanish software by Zigurat Software (previously Made in Spain), whose team worked on previous licensed sports titles such as Paris-Dakar (1988) and Emilio Sanchez Vicario Grand Slam (featuring former Spanish tennis player Emilio Sánchez).
 The project was handled by three members: Fernando Rada and Carlos Granados acted as co-programmers.
 Artist Jorge Granados was responsible for the visuals and design for all versions, while all three members served as designers.

 The team recounted the project's development process through interviews, stating that Zigurat approached to former Spanish motorcycle racer Sito Pons to act as endorser of the game due to their local market and motorsports being a hobby among Zigurat staff.
-Sito Pons shares the same isometric perspective as Carlos Sainz: World Rally, however Zigurat placed more emphasis into AI for the opposing racers.
+Sito Pons shares the same isometric perspective as Carlos Sainz: World Rally, but Zigurat placed more emphasis into AI for the opposing racers.
 Carlos stated that Rada and Jorge were in charge of the game's driving aspect.

 Sito Pons 500cc Grand Prix was published exclusively in Spain by Zigurat Software for Amstrad CPC, MS-DOS, MSX and ZX Spectrum in 1990.
 The MSX version was also distributed by Erbe Software.
 The CPC version featured more colors on-screen compared to the MSX and ZX Spectrum versions, which displayed less colors on-screen.
 Versions for the Amiga and Atari ST were planned but never released.
 In 1991, the title was included as part of the Pack Powersports compilation for all platforms.